samthomson/picili/README.md

 - build the SPA: `cd /var/www/spa && npm i && ng build && gulp dist`
 - picili is now ready to run and should be accesable from `http://localhost`

-Note: On Mac append the workspace volume with ':cached'.
-So `- ./www-workspace:/var/www` becomes `- ./www-workspace:/var/www:cached`

 Click 'login' and then register to begin.